 Setting up Hyper-V environment

-- Open Virtual Switch Manager from Action panel on the right hand side.
+Step 2: Open Virtual Switch Manager from the Action panel on the right-hand side.

 Create Virtual Switch.

-Minikube Virtual Switch, select correct LAN settings that gives access to internet and click on apply and ok.
+Virtual Switch, select correct LAN settings that give access to the internet and click on apply and ok.

 NOTE: If you already have

-virtual switchcreated before, you may not need to setup virtual switch.
-This instruction is for newly install hyper-v environment.
+virtual switchcreated before, you may not need to set up virtual switch.
+This instruction is for newly installed hyper-v environments.

 minikube start --vm-driver hyperv --hyperv-virtual-switch "Minikube Virtual Switch"

-NOTE: If your virtual switch name is different then
+NOTE: If your virtual switch name is different from

-Minikube Virtual Switch, you can replace that in above command.
+Minikube Virtual Switch, you can replace that in the above command.

-Once minikube has started, you will receive below output and you are ready to execute kubernetes command and deploy a container.
+Once Minikube has started, you will receive the below output, and you are ready to execute the Kubernetes command and deploy a container.

 o minikube v0.35.0 on windows (amd64) > Creating hyperv VM (CPUs=2, Memory=2048MB, Disk=20000MB) ... @ Downloading Minikube ISO ...
 184.42 MB / 184.42 MB [============================================] 100.00% 0s - "minikube" IP address is 192.168.0.106 - Configuring Docker as the container runtime ... - Preparing Kubernetes environment ... @ Downloading kubeadm v1.13.4 @ Downloading kubelet v1.13.4 : Waiting for pods: apiserver proxy etcd scheduler controller addon-manager dns - Configuring cluster permissions ... - Verifying component health ..... + kubectl is now configured to use "minikube" = Done!
 Thank you for using minikube!

-To check if you have successful connection to kubernetes cluster execute below command from PowerShell console.
+To check if you have a successful connection to Kubernetes cluster, execute the below command from the PowerShell console.

 kubectl get pods -n kube-system